faerlin-developer/n-body/README.md

   processes using _MPI-3 shared memory programming_.
 This brings us into an important assumption that is made when running this application: __The application must be executed with MPI processes that all belong to the same memory domain__.
 In other words, when running this application in a multi-node cluster, restrict the execution to a single node in which all ranks in `MPI_COMM_WORLD` belong to same memory domain.
+Each process is assigned a contiguous segment of the array for updating particle data.
 - __Optimization__: The application offers two modes for computing the acceleration of the particles.
 In the brute-force approach, the acceleration of a particle must be adjusted by the gravitational influence from each particle in the system.
 Since this must be done for each particle in the system, this results to a time complexity of O($n^{2}$).
 The